 - Information relating to employees, volunteers and staff including applicants for positions, leavers or joiners prior to any public announcement.

-5. Summary of General Rules – Staff, Trustees and Peer Support Volunteers
+5. Summary of General Rules – Staff, Trustees and Volunteers

-All employees and trustees are required NOT to:
+All employees, turstees and any volunteers are required NOT to:

 - Leave confidential information (in paper or electronic form) where it is easily visible in the office or elsewhere.
 THINK PRIVACY!

-- Give any press interviews or statements on or off the record without first discussing this with the Managing Director or Chair of the Board
+- Give any press interviews or statements on or off the record without first discussing this with the SMA UK's managers

-- Write personal letters on SMA Support UK’s headed paper or under SMA Support UK’s banner
+- Write personal letters on SMA UK’s headed paper or under SMA UK’s banner

 - Discuss with others the business of other service users, volunteers, staff, trustees or funders except as strictly required by their job.